 Satipharm Gelpell® capsules contain a measured consistent dose of CBD in a patented formulation designed to increase the bioavailability of the CBD taken.
 The formulation also protects the cannabinoids from the harmful effects of heat, light and oxidation, and are manufactured in Switzerland under GMP standards.

 Terpenes and Terpenoids

 Terpenes are organic compounds produced by plants.
-They are the main constituent of the essential oils produced by many plants and flowers, and as such, are often used in perfumes and alternative medicines such as aromatherapy.
+They are the main constituent of the essential oils produced by many plants and flowers, and as such, are often used in perfumes.
 Terpenoids are modified terpenes with additional components.
 Full spectrum extracts from the hemp plant contains both terpenes and terpenoids.